All posts

 Can I use useAppState and useToolData together in the same component?

-Yes, and that is the typical pattern. useToolData provides the initial data from the AI model (the tool output). useAppState manages state that the user can update.
-Together they cover the full request/response and interaction cycle for an MCP App resource.
+Yes, and that is the typical pattern. useToolData provides the initial data from the AI model (the tool output, including structured content). useAppState manages state that the user can update and the model can read.
+Together they cover the full request-response and interaction cycle for an MCP App resource.